jborean93/pypsrp/README.md

 * `auth`: The authentication protocol to use, default is `negotiate`, choices are `basic`, `certificate`, `negotiate`, `ntlm`, `kerberos`, `credssp`
 * `cert_validation`: Whether to validate the server's SSL certificate, default is `True`.
 Can be `False` to not validate or a path to a PEM file of trusted certificates
 * `connection_timeout`: The timeout for creating a HTTP connection, default is `30`
+* `read_timeout`: The timeout for receiving a response from the server after a request has been made, default is `30`
 * `encryption`: Controls the encryption settings, default is `auto`, choices are `auto`, `always`, `never`.
 Set to `always` to always run message encryption even over HTTPS, `never` to never use message encryption even over HTTP
 * `proxy`: The proxy URL used to connect to the remote host
 * `no_proxy`: Whether to ignore any environment proxy variable and connect directly to the host, default is `False`
+* `locale`: The `wsmv:Locale` value to set on each WSMan request.
+This specifies the language in which the cleint wants response text to be translated, default is `en-US`
+* `data_locale`: The `wsmv:DataLocale` value to set on each WSMan request.
+This specifies the format in which numerical data is presented in the response text, default is the value of `locale`
+* `reconnection_retries`: Number of retries on a connection problem, default is `0`
+* `reconnection_backoff`: Number of seconds to backoff in between reconnection attempts (first sleeps X, then sleeps 2*X, 4*X, 8*X, ...), default is `2.0`
 * `certificate_key_pem`: The path to the certificate key used in `certificate` authentication
 * `certificate_pem`: The path to the certificate used in `certificate` authentication
 * `credssp_auth_mechanism`: The sub-auth mechanism used in CredSSP, default is `auto`, choices are `auto`, `ntlm`, or `kerberos`